 One way to visualize this is to think of yourself standing with your arms outstretched from your sides.
 From your right arm to your left arm is 180° fan angle.
 Stand against a wall and everything from your right arm to your left arm is in the laser plane.

 Place a laser with 180° fan angle and enough range in a corner and you have a level plane in the entire room.
-That's one setup for the whole job, which saves time and money.
+That's one setup for the whole job, which saves time and, by extension, money.

 Look closely at the beam against a wall from a distance of 15 feet or so.
 Look for sharp, bright lines.
 Lower quality laser tools will have fuzzy and intermittently dim lines, “ghost” or parallel lines, or dead spots in the lines.
 Seeing is believing, and once you see a good line next to a poor one, you can really appreciate the difference between a quality laser emitter and a cheap one.